shubhambhoyar077/to-do-list-review/README.md

 ### Deployment

-You can deploy this project using: Project is incomplete.
+You can deploy this project using: GitHub Page or any other platform.
+- For Deployment run **npm run build** cmd to create **dist** and use that folder for deployment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>